-A proportion of the messages I get through my contact form are from distressed visitors, who are convinced someone has cursed them because they’ve had a series of unfortunate events happen to them recently.
-In this article I want to talk about what curses really are and how they can happen.
+A small portion of the inquiries I receive are from distressed visitors, who are convinced someone has cursed them because they’ve had a series of unfortunate events happen to them recently.
+In this article, I want to talk about what curses really are and how they can happen.

 Are curses even real?
 Or are you just paranoid?

 First of all, yes, curses are real.
 People do place them on one another (although it is fairly rare and nowhere near as scary as people tend to think).